Cisco-Talos/clamav-documentation/src/manual/libclamav.md

 ### Example

-You will find an example scanner application in the clamav source package (/example).
+You will find an example scanner application in the clamav source under `/example`.
 Provided you have ClamAV already installed, execute the following to compile it:

 ```bash
     gcc -Wall ex1.c -o ex1 -lclamav